ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 * IAB confirmation of the IESG slate from the NomCom

-* Appointments
+* Appointments made by the IAB

 * Signing of letters from the IAB as a whole

+* Decisions related to Appeals

-In such cases, votes require a simple majority of the non recused voting members of the IAB to vote in the affirmative.
+In such cases, votes require a simple majority of the non-recused voting members of the IAB to vote in the affirmative.

+A non-exhaustive list of cases where IAB aims for a unanimous decision and fallback to the use of the two-dissent rule from RFC 2850 includes:

+* Decisions related to IAB Stream Documents

+* IAB Statements

+* Decisions related to IAB Technical Programs and Administrative Support Groups

+* Decisions related to IAB Workshops

 # Decision Process